sahithi-a0/motorsport-telemetry-reverse-engineering/layer2_track_build/analysis.md

 Best lap distance comes out at 2,154 metres.
 That's a short circuit by any standard — your typical club track runs somewhere between 2 and 4 kilometres.
 This one is compact and tight, and that matters because there's nowhere to recover time if you make a mistake.
-Elevation change across the full lap is only 17.1 metres, rising from 298 metres to 315.1 metres above sea level.
-The track is essentially flat.
-There's no Spa-style crests, no Suzuka blind entries — the car isn't fighting gravity in any meaningful way through the lap.
+Total elevation change across the lap is 17.1 metres, ranging from 298 m to 315.1 m above sea level.
+This indicates a relatively flat circuit, with no significant elevation features that would strongly influence vehicle dynamics.

-The steepest gradient recorded is a 2.23 degree downhill, and that actually deserves more attention than the numbers suggest.
-A car braking hard on even a 2 degree decline needs meaningfully more brake force to achieve the same deceleration as it would on flat ground.
-It's subtle, but when we get to the driver input analysis in Layer 3, that downhill section will be worth watching closely.
+That said, minor elevation variations are still present, and even small downhill sections can subtly affect braking performance by increasing the effective force required to decelerate the car.
 ________________________________________
 ## Plot 3 — Corner Map